25 scientists were sent to China to research the coronavirus. Here’s what they found.

 - Reuters

-As of late February, the median age of the coronavirus cases in China was 51.
-The majority, around 77%, of cases were in people between 30 and 69 years old.
+As of late February, the median age of people with COVID-19 in China was 51.
+The majority, about 78%, were people between 30 and 69 years old.

 Bats